 You can also freeze salted caramel sauce in an airtight container for up to 3 months.
 Thaw in the refrigerator overnight then reheat as desired.

-A jar of salted caramel sauce on a plate on a pedestal.
+A jar of salted caramel sauce being drizzled on a stack of three slices of crumb cake.

 This easy salted caramel sauce recipe will change your life!
 It's perfect to keep in the refrigerator for ice cream sundaes, or package it up and give it as gifts!